Expand description

 lifetime.
 If you want to spawn a task that references stack data, use thescope_fifo()

-function to create a scope. - Cooperatively yields execution to local Rayon work.
+local - Cooperatively yields execution to local Rayon work.

-- Cooperatively yields execution to Rayon.
+now - Cooperatively yields execution to Rayon.